ombg/imgdb_conv/Part_V_nn-1.md

 - *Try out different activation functions with your favorite CNN library.*
 - ***But use ReLU eventually.*** See course notes for details.

+### TLDR
+Use ReLU, be careful with learning rate and possibly monitor the fraction of dead units.

 <a name='architectures'></a>